Should I Build a House or Buy an Existing Home?

 1. Length of Occupancy

 How much time are you looking to occupy the house?
-If you're planning to move out of it within 10 years' time, experts say it makes sense to buy rather than build.
+If you're planning to move out of it within 10 years' time, experts say it makes sense to buy rather than build a house.

 As mentioned earlier, buying an existing property comes out relatively cheaper than building one.
 Nonetheless, there are many constantly changing factors that must be considered.
 For instance, cost of labor, materials, and loan interest rates can vary depending on the economic climate.